schumbar/CMPE256_Hackathon/README.md

 3. flask_app: Folder containing the files for the flask app.
 4. EconAdviser_video.mp4: Video recording of the demo of the flask app.
 5. Query_and_Responses.md: File containing the queries and responses that we recieved.
+6. screenshots: Folder containing the screenshots of the flask app.

 ## Use Cases